 "I can do nails — well, a little bit of nails," said sixth grader Tariya Rosario.

-Her favorite thing to do is to add fake nails with an acrylic overlay.
+Her favorite technique is applying fake nails with an acrylic overlay.

 "You got to glue it on first," she said.
 "You [have] got to file it down.
 And then it's like this stuff, like this powder stuff, and you dip it in this, like this watery stuff.
 And then you dip it in the powder, and you lightly put it on there."

-After it hardens, more filing is done to make the nails smooth.
+After it hardens, more filing is done to smooth the nails.

-Lambert said she’s shocked at how much last year’s students have grown.
+Lambert said she has been shocked by how much last year's students have grown.

-Amina, one of the sixth graders, says learning how to put her hair up gives her confidence because she knows how to make it look nice.
+Amina said learning how to style her hair gives her confidence because she knows how to make it look nice.

-Hart keeps coming back to teach the girls because she says it's important for them to learn how to do their own hair.
+Hart keeps returning to teach the girls because she believes it is important for them to learn basic hairstyling skills.

 "They need to know how to be able to do the basics," she said, "the minimum, or even if it's a desire to go further and do more people's hair, you got to start somewhere."

-Last year the club had about 40 members.
-This year it’s around 60.
+Last year, the club had about 40 members.
+This year, membership has grown to around 60.